-Equipped with both macroeconomic and microeconomic facts, we assess in Section 4 the quantitative relevance of our model.
-We turn to an extended, quantitative version of the model, calibrated to the experiences of the U.S. and China over the period 1968-2008, incorporating in particular the evolution of demographics and income profiles in both countries.
-We find that the model can explain more than 40 percent of the divergence in aggregate saving rates between the U.S. and China, and a significant portion of the evolution in the shape of the age-saving profile in both economies.
-The model however falls short of explaining the very large increase in household savings in China, especially for the elderly, pointing to the need for complementary mechanisms, potentially country-specific.
-Regarding current account imbalances, the model captures well the dynamics observed in the data, with China experiencing a small current account deficit at the time of opening, before building up a large current account surplus.
+Equipped with both macroeconomic and microeconomic facts, we assess in Section 4 the quantitative relevance of the model.
+An extended, quantitative version of the theoretical model is calibrated to the experiences of the U.S. and China over the period 1968-2008, incorporating in particular the evolution of demographics and income profiles in both countries.
+The model can explain about 30 percent of the divergence in aggregate saving rates between the U.S. and China, and a significant portion of the evolution in the shape of the age-saving profile in both economies.
+However, it does fall short of explaining the very large increase in household savings in China, especially for the elderly.
+The model captures well the dynamics of the current account observed in the data, with China experiencing a small current account deficit at the time of opening, before building up a large current account surplus.
 Finally, the model predicts a significant drop in the world interest rate.

-While the cross-country asymmetry in credit constraints is essential and the key driver of our results, our analysis indicates that the sharp aging of the population in China and differences in income profiles across countries, in their interaction with credit constraints, also contribute to the divergence in saving rates.
-We find in the data that the age-income profile in China reaches its peak at an earlier age than in the U.S. and falls more steeply in old age, especially in the more recent period.
-This particular feature reduces the strength of positive wealth effects on middle age consumption implied by faster growth and a falling interest rate-thus contributing to the large increase in the saving rate in China generated by the model

-(see also Guo and Perri (2012)).4 The role of demographics matters insofar as the rapid aging of the Chinese population, mostly a result of the one-child policy, implies an increase in the the share of the middle-aged savers- a composition effect which also amplifies the increase in household savings in China.
+While the cross-country asymmetry in credit constraints is essential for our results, our analysis indicates that the sharp aging of the population in China and differences in income profiles across countries, in their interaction with credit constraints, also contribute to the divergence in saving rates.
+The data reveals that the age-income profile in China reaches its peak at an earlier age than in the U.S. and falls more steeply in old age, especially in the more recent period.
+This particular feature reduces the strength of positive wealth effects on middle age consumption implied by faster growth and a falling interest rate-thus contributing to the large increase in the saving rate in China generated by the model (see also Guo and Perri (2012)).4 The role of demographics matters insofar as the rapid aging of the Chinese population, mostly a result of the one-child policy, implies an increase in the share of the middle-aged savers- a composition effect which also amplifies the increase in household savings in China.

-To the best of our knowledge, combining the macro and micro-level approaches is a distinctive feature of this paper.
+Combining the macro and micro-level approaches is a distinctive feature of this paper.
 Past papers on international capital flows between developed and developing economies have usually taken up the former.
 Among these, theories relying on market imperfections are most closely related to our work (see Gourinchas and Rey (2013) for a recent survey).
-Frictions that impact savings include asset scarcity in developing countries (Caballero, Farhi, and Gourinchas (2009)), incomplete financial markets and uninsurable risk in these economies (Mendoza, Quadrini and Rios-Rull (2009)),5 lack of firm's access to liquidity to finance investment in periods of rapid growth (Benhima and Bacchetta (2011)), and international borrowing constraints (Benigno and Fornaro (2012)).
-Financial frictions on investment are analyzed in Song, Storesletten and Zilibotti (2011), Buera and Shin (2011), and Benhima (2012).
+Frictions that impact savings include asset scarcity in developing countries (Caballero, Farhi, and Gourinchas (2008)), incomplete financial markets and uninsurable risk in these economies (Mendoza, Quadrini and Rios-Rull (2009)),5 lack of firm's access to liquidity to finance investment in periods of rapid growth (Bacchetta and Benhima (2011)), and international borrowing constraints (Benigno and Fornaro (2012)).
+Financial frictions on investment are analyzed in Song, Storesletten and Zilibotti (2011), Buera and Shin (2011), Benhima (2012), and Broner and Ventura (2013).
 Aguiar and Amador (2011) provide a political economy perspective with contracting frictions, where fast growing countries tend to experience net capital outflows.